 What's more, it is necessary not only to check but analyze and develop better strategies based on the indicators you get.

-"For example, if your deliverability rate is 99%, you can gradually increase the number of letters sent or send them more frequently.
+"For example, if your deliverability rate is 99%, you can gradually increase the number of emails sent or send them more frequently.
 But if you see that this indicator begins to increase, it is better to take the response actions.
 Filtering the recipients more accurately and making the letter's content more engaging can be winning tactics."

 What is a good email deliverability rate?